 The purpose of this survey is to understand your experience(s) pursuing information around food enterprises in Minnesota.
 Please fill out this survey to the best of your knowledge to help us track your experiences in this area.

-Have you ever participated in a food enterprise in Minnesota?
+Have you ever been involved with a food business or enterprise in Minnesota?

 No >>> [Thanks; this survey does not apply to you.]